CameronHudson8/IskPrinter-Site/public/js/javascript-client/docs/ContractsApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 <a name="getCorporationsCorporationIdContracts"></a>
 # **getCorporationsCorporationIdContracts**
-> [GetCorporationsCorporationIdContracts200Ok] getCorporationsCorporationIdContracts(corporationId, , opts)
+> [GetCorporationsCorporationIdContracts200Ok] getCorporationsCorporationIdContracts(corporationId, opts)

-Get coporation contracts
+Get corporation contracts

-Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
+Returns contracts available to a corporation, only if the corporation is issuer, acceptor or assignee.
 Only returns contracts no older than 30 days, or if the status is \&quot;in_progress\&quot;.  ---  This route is cached for up to 300 seconds

 ### Example
 ```javascript